Varadhan's Decomposition of Shift-Invariant Closed $L^2$-forms for Large Scale Interacting Systems on the Euclidean Lattice: Introduction

-in $C_{\loc}(S^{\Z^d})$, where $\xi^{(i)}_{x}$ for any $x=(x_1,\ldots,x_d)\in\Z^d$ is the local function defined as $\xi^{(i)}_{x}(\s)\coloneqq\xi^{(i)}(\eta_x)$ for $\s=(\eta_x)\in S^{\Z^d}$. \end{thmint}
+in $C_{\loc}(S^{\Z^d})$, where $\xi^{(i)}_{x}$ for any $x=(x_1,\ldots,x_d)\in\Z^d$ is the local function defined as $\xi^{(i)}_{x}(\e)\coloneqq\xi^{(i)}(\eta_x)$ for $\e=(\eta_x)\in S^{\Z^d}$. \end{thmint}

-Here, an interaction $\phi$ is \emph{simple} if and only if $c_\phi=1$, and the monoid generated by $\xi(S)$ in $\R$ for any non-zero $\xi$ is isomorphism to $\N$ or $\Z$.
-In this article, we will use Theorem \ref{thm: old} to prove the decomposition for shift-invariant closed \emph{$L^2$-forms}.
-We fix a shift-invariant rate $r=(r_e)_{e\in\bbE^d}\in\prod_{e\in\bbE^d}C_\loc(S^{\bbZ^d})$ such that $r_e(\eta)>0$ for any $e\in\bbE^d$ and $\eta \in S^{\bbZ^d}$ encoding the information of the frequency of the transition on each directed edge.
-Such data may correspond to the stochastic process given by the generator
+Here, an interaction $\phi$ is \emph{simple} if and only if $c_\phi=1$, and the monoid generated by $\xi(S)$ in $\R$ for any non-zero conserved quantity $\xi$ is isomorphism to $\N$ or $\Z$.
+In this article, we will use \cref{thm: old} to prove the decomposition for shift-invariant closed \emph{$L^2$-forms}.

-From the perspective of the application to the hydrodynamic limit for nongradient models, it is natural to consider a probability measure $\mu$ on $S^{\Z^d}$ which is reversible for the rate $r=(r_e)_{e\in\bbE^d}$.
-However, for the main theorem of this article, we do not need the reversibility.
-Thus we take a probability measure $\nu$ supported on $S$, and consider the product measure $\mu\coloneqq\nu^{\otimes\Z^d}$ on $S^{\Z^d}$ independently form the rate.
+Now, we take a probability measure $\nu$ fully supported on $S$, i.e. $\nu(s)>0$ for any $s \in S$, and consider the product measure $\mu\coloneqq\nu^{\otimes\Z^d}$ on $S^{\Z^d}$.
+Also, we fix a shift-invariant \emph{weight} $r=(r_e)_{e\in E}\in\prod_{e\in E}C_\loc(S^{\bbZ^d})$, which determines a weighted $L^2$-space, such that $r_e(\eta)>0$ for any $e\in E$ and $\eta \in S^{\bbZ^d}$.
+When applied to prove the diffusive scaling limit of a nongradient reversible process, $\mu$ is chosen to be a reversible measure for the process and the weight encodes the information of the frequency of the transition on each directed edge, hence such data may correspond to the stochastic process given by the generator

+However, for the main theorem of this article, we do not need the reversibility nor any relation between the weight $r=(r_e)$ and the probability measure $\mu$ which we consider in the main result.
+Thus we take the probability measure $\mu$ independently from the weight.
+Indeed, we do not need to consider any stochastic process in this article as the results only concern some forms in a weighted $L^2$-space.